grandma-collaboration/grandma-cookbook/doc2/index.rst

-The Global Rapid Advanced Network Devoted to the Multi-messenger Addicts (GRANDMA) cookbook
+Global Rapid Advanced Network Devoted to the Multi-messenger Astronomer (GRANDMA) Cookbook
 =====================================================
 **Currently, under construction.
 As of April 10th - Cristina Andrade**